MakeMHz/project-stellar/documentation/Knowledge Base.md

 # Knowledge Base
-The knowledge base is a collection of information that hasn't quite found it place in another guide/manual for Project Stellar.
+The knowledge base is a collection of information that hasn't quite found a place in another guide/manual for Project Stellar.

 ## General
 #### In-Game Reset Button Combo